Hubs-Foundation/hubs-docs/docs/hubs-cloud-accessing-servers.md

 id: hubs-cloud-accessing-servers
 title: SSH Access
 sidebar_label: Advanced: SSH Access
-description: Advanced instructions on interfacing with Hubs Cloud at a developer level
+description: Advanced instructions on interfacing with Hubs Cloud at a developer level.
 ---

 To access your servers over SSH, in the [Admin Console](./admin-getting-started) choose **Server Access** and follow the guide.
 Note that 2-factor authentication is set up by default, so you will need a 2FA device with an application installed like Google Authenticator to connect to your servers.